duahasan13/Harmful-Gas-Emissions-Tracker-1/README.md

 - Tracks monthly electricity and gas usage
 - Considers house area for context
-- Country-specific emission factors
+- Emission factors for specific countries
 - Calculates emissions from different vehicles
-- Models methane from unrecycled waste
+- Gets methane from unrecycled waste
-- Calculates nitrogen oxides (NOₓ) from transport
+- Calculates nitrogen oxides from transport
-- Gathers into total CO₂e footprint
-- Displays a clear breakdown of contributions
+- Displays a clear breakdown of each gas separately

 ---